 May Day is one of the premiere events in Berlin.
 Though I had

-little idea it even existed in the Untied States, I now eagerly look forward to the festivities in Berlin.
+little idea it even existed in the United States, I now eagerly look forward to this kick-off of summer festivities.

 This year we took on another part of the celebration we were similarly ignorant of.
 Have you heard of